10 Reasons to Go on An Italian River Cruise

 Italy Cruise Itinerary Examples

-You can cruise Italy on La Bella Vita from May to October each year, for six magical nights and seven thrilling days.
-Our Italy cruise itineraries are brimming with cultural delights, guided excursions, and themed activities.
+You can cruise Italy on La Bella Vita from April to October each year, for six magical nights and seven thrilling days.
+Our Italian river cruise itineraries are brimming with cultural delights, guided excursions, and themed activities.

-Here’s an example of what an itinerary might look like for one of our cruises from Italy:
+Here’s an example of what an itinerary might look like for one of our cruises in Italy:

 Day 3 – Visit the fish market at Chioggia, enjoy dinner at 17th century Villa Ca’Zen